Arno Dorian: Promotion and reception

-Reception

 Overall critical reception for Arno has been mixed.
 Kimberley Wallace from Game Informer said Arno's personality is a "no-nonsense type with a sharp wit, but he doesn't hesitate to be brutal", and observed that as an Assassin, "he will go for the kill when the situation demands it, and since he only uses a single blade, he gets creative, especially when facing multiple enemies".
 She argued that regardless of Arno's tactics, he is a "likeable guy through and through", and claimed that it is "the one comment that has surfaced most as more people at Ubisoft are playtesting the game" prior to its launch in November 2014, and observed that since his world is full of "shades of gray", it forces him to question everything, from his allies to the woman he loves.
 Brenna Hillier praised the narrative in Unity as a genuine story due its focus on the characters' personal journey, as opposed to nonsensical content framed by the game's writers to fit an existing set of missions and side-content.
 She noted that Arno's character arc is solidly written and he has clear goals and motivations for his actions.
 Chris Carter from Destructoid found Arno to be "not quite as memorable as Ezio or as dashing as Edward", but nevertheless a likable and believable character in terms of how he is tied into the narrative.
 Writing for The New York Times, Stephen Totilo noted that players of Unity no longer have the moral certitude which justifies their player character's efforts as in many other video games, and that the conceit of a freethinking Assassin who occasionally crosses the flawed order that he joined in the first place for the Templar he loves is "a fitting plot for a game set in Paris at the time of the French Revolution, itself a drama of faltering ideals".
 Tom Phillips from Eurogamer further praised Arno's continued character development from the aftermath of the main storyline as presented in the Dead Kings DLC.